natasha-dudek/biology-AI-reading-group/index.md

   - New algorithms that have been developed specifically with biological applications in mind
   - A novel application of machine learning within the domain of biology
   - Brand new biological datasets or data processing techniques that are expected to have a significant impact on machine learning applications.

-  Examples of bad papers to choose: there are numerous papers that use algorithm X to classify images of various taxonomic groups (spiders, birds, mushrooms, etc).
-A new paper applies algorithm X to rodents for the first time or some group manages to improve the performance of algorithm X on spider classification by 0.000000001%.
+  To give examples of suboptimal papers to choose, let's say there are numerous papers that use algorithm X to classify images of various taxonomic groups (spiders, birds, mushrooms, etc).
+Please avoid choosing a new paper applies algorithm X to rodents for the first time or a paper where the authors manage to improve the performance of algorithm X on spider classification by 0.000000001%.
 There won't be much for the reading group to discuss.

 2. Please do not choose a medical AI or neuroscience paper for this reading group.
-There is, of course, some overlap between biology, medicine, and neuroscience.
 As an example of a guideline for the biology vs. medicine distinction, you should consider whether is the paper applying a technique to a clinical use case.
 If so, its medical.
 For example, using ML to diagnose a disease based on gene expression levels is clinical and should not be presented in this reading group.
 In contrast, using an ML algorithm to gain a deeper understanding of the mechanism behind how gene expression levels in general are regulated is a good candidate for this reading group.
-If you aren't sure whether a given paper counts as being medicine or neuroscience, please feel welcome to ask :)
+In some cases it may be hard to determine what a paper counts as, since there is, of course, overlap between biology, medicine, and neuroscience.
+If you aren't sure whether a given paper is a good candidate for this reading group, please feel welcome to ask :)

 3. In some cases it may be helpful to send along a second, supporting paper or a resource that *briefly* explains the biology behind your system.